CRA Reassessment: How Far Back Can It Go?

-In order to understand the reassessment process, it helps to know a bit about how the CRA and the tax system in Canada work.
-The first thing you’ll need to know is the difference between an assessment and an audit.
+In order to understand the reassessment process, it helps to know a bit about the CRA and the tax system in Canada works.
+The first thing you’ll need to know is the difference between an assessment and a reassessment.

 What is a Tax Assessment?